When will my son receive his iPad?

-What formats will be used for course materials?
+Which formats will be used for course material?

 Your son will be using a variety of texts next year: digital e-books, hardback, and some form of compendium.
 Each department has carefully reviewed their current materials, open source materials and cost efficient alternatives, and selected what they believe to best convey the material for each course.

 How will my son obtain materials for his classes next year?